 How to love someone with avoidant personality disorder

 Is it possible for love avoidants to love someone back?
 Are they even capable of love in the first place?
 Yes, they are capable of love.
-They just have way too many walls protecting themselves that they act like they don’t know how.
+They have way too many walls protecting themselves that they act like they don’t know how.
 If you are in a serious relationship with a love avoidant, here are some things you need to know.

 Have they always acted this way?
 Is it possible that you or someone in their past have turned your partner into a love avoidant?
-Were they in other healthy relationships only to turn into a love avoidant after a breakup?
+Were they in other healthy relationships only to become a love avoidant after a breakup?

-Suppose you can identify an incident such as infidelity, domestic abuse, or childhood trauma that turned your partner into a love avoidant then, there’s a good chance that they are only acting out a defense mechanism.
+Suppose you can identify an incident such as infidelity, domestic abuse, or childhood trauma that turned your partner into a love avoidant.
+In that case, there’s a good chance that they are only acting out a defense mechanism.

-It’s recommended to go through couples therapy to fix the issues
+It’s recommended to go through couples therapy to fix the issues.

 Having an intimate relationship with someone suffering from a love avoidant behavior is like shooting yourself in the foot.

 You are entering a world of disappointment and pain.
 Unless you also suffer from a masochistic disorder such as love addiction, you are in for an emotional rollercoaster ride.

 The symptoms of a love avoidant show that they are either predators, prey, or both.